-With over 1,200 candidates (including about 189 women and 250 ethnic minorities plus 21 international cadets) poised to enter Beast Barracks in a few days on 27 June, it seems a good time to respond to a reader's request for information about the current Admissions process.
-Of course, the first question that a candidate should be prepared to answer is, "Why do you want to go to West Point?"
-Whatever the reason, they will ultimately lead American soldiers, possibly in combat against terrorists.
+The first question that a candidate should be prepared to answer is, "Why do you want to go to West Point?"
+Whatever the reason, they ultimately will lead American soldiers, possibly in combat against terrorists.

 The basic standards for consideration have changed somewhat over the years.
-On 1 July of the year of admission, a candidate must be at least 17 years of age but not yet 23 (originally was 22); a U.S. citizen (except for international cadets); and unmarried.
-Also, candidate must not be pregnant or legally obligated to support a dependent.
+On July 1 of the year of admission, a candidate must be at least 17 years of age but not yet 23; a U.S. citizen (except for international cadets); and unmarried.
+Also, candidates must not be pregnant or legally obligated to support a dependent.

-Academically, candidates must have an above average high school/college record and score well on the American College Testing Exam (ACT) or the Scholastic Assessment Test (SAT).
-Recommended high school/college courses include: four years of English; four years of mathematics (pre-calculus and calculus, if available); two years of a foreign language; two years of laboratory science; one year of U.S. history; plus geography, government, economics, and computing.
+Academically, candidates must have an above-average high school/college record and score well on the ACT or SAT.
+Recommended high school/college courses include four years of English, four years of mathematics (pre-calculus and calculus, if available), two years of a foreign language, two years of laboratory science and one year of U.S. history; plus geography, government, economics and computing.

-Physically, candidates should participate in vigorous competitive team sports, individual sports that stress endurance (including running at least two miles), and personal training that includes pushups, pull-ups and sit-ups.
-More about the physical fitness test later.
+Physically, candidates should participate in vigorous competitive team sports, individual sports that stress endurance (including running at least two miles), and personal training that includes push-ups, pull-ups and sit-ups.

-From a leadership standpoint, participation in sports, student government, public speaking and activities like Boy Scouts and Girl Scouts continue to be important, with the caveat that the Academy would prefer distinction in a single activity over mere participation in a variety of activities.
+From a leadership standpoint, participation in sports, student government, public speaking and activities such as Boy Scouts and Girl Scouts continue to be important, with the caveat that the academy would prefer distinction in a single activity over mere participation in a variety of activities.

-The Admissions website ( http://admissions.usma.edu/ ) offers guidance on applying for nominations and a lot more.
-Interested students can start young and sign up for a mailing list to receive age-appropriate literature from the Academy.
-Older candidates (second semester of junior year in high school or older) may open a file at West Point on line after reading a general Prospectus.
+The admissions website offers guidance on applying for nominations and a lot more.
+Interested students can start young and sign up for a mailing list to receive age-appropriate literature from the academy.
+Older candidates (second semester of junior year in high school or older) may open a file at West Point online after reading a general prospectus.

-The Academic Workshops of yore are now called Summer LEADERS Seminars.
-[LEADERS is an acronym for aspects of the West Point experience: Loyalty, Ethics, Academics, Duty, Excellence, Respect and Sports.]
+The academic workshops of yore now are called Summer LEADERS Seminars.
+(LEADERS is an acronym for aspects of the West Point experience: Loyalty, Ethics, Academics, Duty, Excellence, Respect and Sports.)
 This year, about 735 high school juniors attended one of two sessions conducted during June.
 They lived in the cadet barracks and ate in Washington Hall.
-In addition to participating in academic workshops in four of 16 courses offered, the attendees receive daily physical fitness training, compete in intramural athletics, and spend a day at Camp Buckner on the Leaders Reaction Course and receiving other military orientation.
+In addition to participating in academic workshops in four of 16 courses offered, the attendees receive daily physical fitness training, compete in intramural athletics, spend a day at Camp Buckner on the Leaders Reaction Course and receive other military orientation.
 They also tour West Point and the Museum, take a boat ride on the Hudson, and even enjoy a mixer.
 All candidates are led and trained by a cadre of about 43 cadets.
-Students may request applications for the Summer LEADER Seminar on line from September to April of their junior year in high school by visiting the Admissions website and selecting the Summer Seminar tab.
+Students may request applications for the Summer LEADERS Seminar online from September to April of their junior year in high school by visiting the admissions website and selecting the Summer Seminar tab.

-Interested students also may make an orientation visit to the Academy.
+Interested students also may make an orientation visit to the academy.
 A cadet volunteer will escort the student to an academic class and to lunch in Washington Hall.
-These visits typically begin at 9 am on Mondays through Fridays during September through April.
-At least two weeks advance notice is required to schedule such a visit.
+These visits typically begin at 9 a.m. on Mondays through Fridays from September through April.
+At least two weeks' advance notice is required to schedule such a visit.

-If you would like to help qualified young men and women seek a nomination, you may be interested in becoming an Admissions volunteer.
-All it takes is dedication, some free time, and the willingness to learn about the various aspects of the process via the Admissions Team Tutorial.
-The USMA Admissions homepage can be found at: http://admissions.usma.edu/ .
+If you would like to help qualified young men and women seek a nomination, you may be interested in becoming an admissions volunteer.
+All it takes is dedication, some free time and the willingness to learn about the various aspects of the process.